vain/asciiworld/README-tools.md

     asciiworld-sat-get 25544 | asciiworld-sat-calc

-It creates a point and two tracks for asciiworld: The current position of the satellite itself, the next full orbit and 5% of the previous orbit.
+It creates a point and three tracks for asciiworld: The current position of the satellite itself, the next full orbit, 5% of the previous orbit and a track which marks the satellite's footprint (i.e., "visibility radius").

+You can also specify `-F` to omit the footprint track.

 Dependencies: